whisperzh/PopUpTrip/README.md

 ## Features
 * User authentication with sign-in and sign-up functionality.
-* Customize trips based on your preferences.
+* Customize your experiences based on your preferences under personal profile.
 * Travel history and user preferences are stored in a cloud database associated with the user account.
 * Discover nearby attractions and points of interest using the integrated Google Maps API.
 * Create and manage your travel itineraries with an easy-to-use interface.